bcgov/MyGovBC-MSP/src/cascading-form-validation.md

 ### @Output() isFormValid on each component

 *.
 Each component should declare an output property `isFormValid`.
-It is throught this output property that the component can bubble up its form state to its parent, then the parent to grandparent all the way up to the component that is linked to a route.
+It is through this output property that the component can bubble up its form state to its parent, from parent to grandparent all the way up to the component that is linked to a route.
 ```
   @Output() isFormValid = new EventEmitter<boolean>();